atish-shanbhag/Updates/README.md

 If a linked listis: 1 → 2 → 3 → 4 → 5 → 6 → 7 → 8
 The value of size k is 3
 Then the linked list looks like: 3 → 2 → 1 → 6 → 5 → 4 → 8 → 7

+# 21 May coding updates

+# 1. java program for